apivideo/api.video-documentation/vod/demo-loom-clone.md

 - Screen casting to the stream
 - Automatic adjustment of the size of the composition
-- Webcam stream is added infront of the screencast stream
+- Webcam stream is added in front of the screencast stream
 - Drawing on screen
 - Resizing the webcam stream
-- And more...
+- And more ...

 ## Demo